coastwatch-training/CoastWatch-Tutorials/calculate-seaice-extent/R/sea_ice_extent.md

 ## The tutorial demonstrates the following techniques

-- Downloading and saving a netcdf file from PolarWatch ERDDAP data server
+- Downloading and saving a netcdf file from the PolarWatch ERDDAP data server
 - Accessing satellite data and metadata in polar stereographic projection